Table of Contents

 What are the fees?

 Every loan comes with fees, often hidden in the fine print.
-And fees can seriously contribute to the total cost of a loan.
-When you compare private student loan offers, make sure to read every detail to find out which fees a lender charges.
+And fees can increase the cost of an affordable student loan fast.
+So when you compare private student loan offers, make sure to read every detail to find out what fees the lender charges.
 Plus, keep an eye on how high those fees are.

 What are origination fees?

 Most lenders charge an origination fee when they send you your money.
-Origination fees reduce the amount of money that you receive, but not the amount that you must repay.
+Origination fees reduce the amount of money you receive but not the amount you must repay.
 As such, if you want to save money, you should seek out a lender with low or no origination fees.

 Not all lenders charge application fees, but many do.
-Be careful not to waste too much money paying for expensive application fees for loans that you likely won't qualify for.
-Do your research and apply to lenders who accept applicants in your circumstances.
+Be careful not to waste too much money paying for expensive application fees for loans you likely won't qualify for.
+Instead, do your research and apply to lenders who accept applicants in your circumstances.

 Do they charge early termination fees?